RonakkudalAI/AI-Career-Copilot/README.md

 ### Not included (by design)

 - Invented skills, employers, metrics, or YouTube video IDs
-- AI interview scoring or “hiring prediction” scores
+- AI **hiring** decisions or “you will get the job” prediction scores (practice coaching feedback may still exist)
 - Product-path embedding / cosine-similarity ATS
 - Direct browser access to Firestore or storage service keys